balena-io-experimental/balena-openvino/README.md

 ## Architecture

 It's based on Intel's [OpenVino Model Server](https://docs.openvino.ai/latest/ovms_what_is_openvino_model_server.html), a a high-performance system for serving machine learning models.
 The advantage of using a model server, is that the inference is self contained and independent.

-This leads to a couple of advantages we are going to talk about later.
+This enables two scenarios:
+* Use as a standalone inference system, on x64 based machines
+* Use as inference server, gathering data/images from multiple lower-power client devices

 <img src="https://i.ibb.co/Chd7KM6/structure.png" alt="structure" border="0">